 The Student Representative Council is one of the oldest student bodies at the University of Dundee and has been responsible for raising the student voice on campus since the University was founded.
 The SRC is an elected body of students and has a series of important responsibilities which make sure that students have a lead role in deciding what DUSA should be fighting for on student’s behalf.

 The SRC meets four times a semester to discuss issues that matter to our students and develop solutions and answers to big questions on campus.
-You can attend any of their meetings held in DUSA The Union’s meeting rooms on level 4 and watch the motions in discussion.

 Check here to see the latest motions from the SRC